Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital in Ireland.

 Causes of Hip Pain in Dogs

 There are several factors involved in the development of hip dysplasia.
 The first is genetics, as parents with hip dysplasia are much more likely to produce puppies with the condition.
-For this reason, hip scoring schemes have been brought in by the Kennel Clubs to avoid breeding from affected parents. this has been partially effective in reducing the number of case.
+For this reason, hip scoring schemes have been brought in by the Kennel Clubs to avoid breeding from affected parents.
+This has been partially effective in reducing the number of cases.

 Good nutrition is important; again, calcium and vitamin D amounts must be correct, and it is important that large breed dogs do not grow too quickly, thereby putting too much stress on immature joints.
 Despite what some eccentrics will argue, a commercial large breed puppy food is the best diet for your large breed puppy.
 Controlling the type and amount of exercise your puppy gets can also help prevent the condition.
 Regular moderate exercise rather than infrequent bursts of intense exercise are best.

-- glucosamine & chondroitin supplements, which are very safe and usually the first option I would pursue
+- glucosamine and chondroitin supplements, which are very safe and usually the first option I would pursue

 - anti-inflammatory medications, but only for dogs without any signs of kidney problems